 EYFS Profile Assessment

+It is important to remember children develop and learn in different ways and at different rates.
 Assessment plays an important part in helping to recognise children’s progress, understand their needs, and to plan activities and support.
-Ongoing assessment forms part of our day-to-day observations about children’s progress and observations which parents and carers share with us - through the reading diary, homework and any information sent in - all inform a child’s learning journey.
-Throughout the year, EYFS teachers will have an ongoing dialogue using EYFSP exemplifications to track progress towards end of year expectations.
-During the year we also take part in Local Authority moderation with other schools.
+Ongoing assessment forms part of our day-to-day observations about children’s progress and observations which parents and carers share with us - through the reading bookmark, homework and any information/learning at home sent in - all inform a child’s learning journey.
+Throughout the year, EYFS teachers will have an ongoing dialogue to track progress towards end of year expectations.
+During the year we also complete moderation within our school and with other schools.

-- Communication & Language: Listening & Attention; Understanding; Speaking
+- Communication & Language: Listening; Attention & Understanding; Speaking

-- Literacy: Reading; Writing
+- Literacy: Comprehension; Word Reading; Writing

-- Mathematics: Number; Shape, Space & Measures
+- Mathematics: Number; Numerical Patterns

 The following link will take you to more information about the Statutory Framework for the Early Years Foundation Stage: